nasa/HyperCP/README.md

 Select the "Derived L2 Ocean Color Products" button to choose, calculate, and plot derived biochemical and inherent optical properties using a variety of ocean color algorithms.
 Algorithms largely mirror those available in SeaDAS with a few additions.
 They include OC3M, PIC, POC, Kd490, iPAR, GIOP, QAA, and the Average Visible Wavelength (Vandermuellen et al. 2020) and GOCAD-based CDOM/Sg/DOC algorithms (Aurin et al. 2018), as well as the Rrs spectral QA score (Wei et al 2016).

 To output SeaBASS formatted text files, check the box.
 A subfolder within the L2 directory will be created, and separate text files will be made for Li, Lt, Es, and Rrs hyperspectral data and satellite bands, if selected.
-Set-up for the SeaBASS header is managed with the 'Edit/Update SeaBASS Header' in the L1E configuration.
+Set-up for the SeaBASS header is managed with 'Edit/Update SeaBASS Header'.

 ##### SeaBASS File and Header

 To output SeaBASS formatted text files, check the box.
-A SeaBASS subfolder within the L1E directory will be created, and separate files generated for Li, Lt, and Es hyperspectral data.
+A SeaBASS subfolder within the L2 directory will be created, and separate files generated for Li, Lt, and Es hyperspectral data.

 An eponymous, linked module allows the user to collect information from the data and the processing configuration (as defined in the Configuration window) into the SeaBASS files and their headers.
 The module is launched by selecting the 'Edit SeaBASS Header' button in the Configuration window.
 A SeaBASS header configuration file is automatically stored in the /Config directory with the name of the Configuration and a .hdr extension.
 Instructions are given at the top of the SeaBASS Header window.
 Within the SeaBASS Header window, the left column allows the user to input the fields required by SeaBASS.
 Calibration files (if they have been added at the time of creation) are auto-populated.
 In the right hand column, the HyperInSPACE parameterizations defined in the Configurations window is shown in the 'Config Comments' box, and can be editted (though this should rarely ever be necessary).
 Additional comments can be added in the second comments field, and the lower fields are autopopulated from each data file as it is processed.
 To override auto-population of the lower fields in the right column, enter the desired value here in the SeaBASS Header window.